I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - Dry-roast semolina/rava in a pan for 2-3 minutes.
 Set aside.

 - Wash fenugreek leaves.
-Pat them dry and then roughly chop.
+Pat dry them and roughly chop them.
 Put them in a mixing bowl.

 - Add chickpea flour, roasted semolina, yogurt, chopped green chilies, chopped ginger, carom seeds, coriander seeds, crushed black pepper, hing powder, baking soda, water, sugar, and salt to the same bowl.